organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 # [BillTrail REPO](https://github.com/organicrails/billtrail)

-One thing that seems to occur among every social circle is that no one can keep track of who paid for how much when splitting the bill.
-Whether it's a simple restaurant check, or a grand total sum of a week-long road trip, keeping track of every individual spendings is pretty irritating.
-The most troublesome part, however, is definitely trying to sum up all the totals and to figure out just exactly how much each person owes.
+One thing that seems to occur all the time (at least to me) is that no one can keep track of who spotted who when splitting the bill.
+Whether it's a simple restaurant check, or a grand total sum of a week-long road trip, it's hard to keep track every time someone lends someone else money.
+And that is pretty irritating.

-With that said, for Project 2, I've decided to create a simple application that can keep track of the total amount spent on a given bill by person. **This application will keep track of how much everyone pitch in on a given bill, sums up everyone's spending, and return how much each person should have paid when the bill is evenly splitted among the group.**
+With that said, for Project 2, I've decided to create a simple application that can keep track of the total amount spent on a given bill. **This application will keep track of how much everyone pitch in on a given bill, sums up everyone's spending, and return how much how much the grand total is in the end.
 And guess what?
-We're going to experiment using MongoDB for this project.
+We're going to experiment with MongoDB in this project.**

-If you have never heard of MongoDB, or have no idea what NoSQL means, [This article](http://searchdatamanagement.techtarget.com/definition/MongoDB) breaks down what MongoDB is, and [this other article](http://kerrizor.com/blog/2014/04/02/quick-intro-to-mongodb-in-rails) explains what NoSQL is.
-I suggest give both of them a quick read, as they are prtty informative.
+If you have never heard of MongoDB, or have no idea what a NoSQL database is, [this article](http://searchdatamanagement.techtarget.com/definition/MongoDB) breaks down what MongoDB is, and [this other article](http://kerrizor.com/blog/2014/04/02/quick-intro-to-mongodb-in-rails) explains what NoSQL is.
+I suggest give both of them a quick read, as they are pretty informative.

 If you are looking for a [TLDR](http://kerrizor.com/blog/2014/04/02/quick-intro-to-mongodb-in-rails), MongoDB basically allows us to work with _collections_ and _documents_ rather than the standard database tables and rows.
-Documents are stored in JSON hashes, so anything that can be represented in JSON is valid.
+Documents are stored in JSON hashes, so anything that can be represented in JSON is a valid entry..
 Furthermore, MongoDB is _schemaless_, which means there is no need to call a migration every time a new column is added to the database.
-With MongoDB, there are no requirements for the data structure within the documents.
+With MongoDB, there are no rigid requirements for the data structure within the documents, as you can add and remove fields as you please.

 Feeling Ready?
 Let's get started.

 ### Installing HomeBrew and MongoDB

 Before we start creating a new rails project, we need to install MongoDB on the system first.
-To make the steps as painless as possible, let's utilize [HomeBrew](http://brew.sh/) if you are on OSX, an insanely awesome package manager that takes care of installation for you. (if you're on Windows, [the official guide](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/) is the best resource I found for installing MongoDB on your systems.)
-Following the HomeBrew page to install HomeBrew.
+To make the steps as painless as possible, let's utilize [HomeBrew](http://brew.sh/) if you are on OSX.
+Homebrew is an insanely awesome package manager that takes care of installation for you. (if you're on Windows, [the MongoDB official guide](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/) is the best resource I found for installing MongoDB).
+Follow the HomeBrew installation instructions to install HomeBrew.

 After installing HomeBrew, we can then proceed with installing MongoDB.
 Open up your terminal and enter the following: